aseemw/tf-coreml/README.md

 For details of freezing TF graphs, please refer to the TensorFlow documentation and the notebooks in directory `examples/` in this repo.
 There are scripts in the `utils/` directory for visualizing and writing out a text summary of a given frozen TF graph.
 Another useful tool for visualizing frozen TF graphs is [Netron](https://github.com/lutzroeder/Netron).
 This could be useful in determining the input/output names and shapes.

+There are additional arguments that the converter can take.
+For details, refer to the full function definition [here](https://github.com/tf-coreml/tf-coreml/blob/4873258a145664106154922ad8ee09a0a3729ee0/tfcoreml/_tf_coreml_converter.py#L395).

 **For example:**

 When input shapes are fully determined in the frozen .pb file: